On Road – Course Sessions & Prices

 We provide an innovative, unique training package to suit your personal learning style, experience and knowledge.
-Interactive modules are mixed with in-car coaching to give you a comprehensive and personal training experience.
+Interactive Sessions are mixed with in-car coaching to give you a comprehensive and personal training experience.

 Training to become a driving instructor is hard work and takes commitment, motivation and time.
 We understand this and, with our experience as course providers, we are in the best position to give you the support you will need to succeed in becoming a driving instructor.